attrib/foxhole-map-annotate/README.md

 * Layers popup behind form
 * Tooltips on mouseover

-* When line/sign is 12 hours old, a symbol beside the timestamp shows it is old
-* When line/sign is 24 hours old, a symbol beside the timestamp shows it is very old

 * Guide on how to use the map (partially done)

 * A button to cut a line in two